-If you have been measuring your uterus throughout your pregnancy, you may notice that there is little to no difference at this point.
-Most likely you will not notice any significant weight gain from this point on.
+If you have been measuring your uterus throughout your pregnancy, you may notice few week-to-week changes at this point.
+You will most likely not experience significant weight gain from this point on.
 Your total weight gain should be around 25 to 35 pounds (11.3 to 15.9 kg).

 The amount of amniotic fluid begins to decline around 37 weeks.
 Braxton Hicks contractions also increase in frequency.
-As your body begins to prepare for labor, your cervix will begin to dilate and efface, and you will pass the mucus plug.
-During pregnancy, a mucus plug blocks the opening to the cervix to prevent bacteria from entering.
+As your body begins to prepare for labor, your cervix will begin to dilate and efface.

 Pregnancy Week 37: How big is your baby?